How to distribute unique codes in your emails using the Redeem Link

 Automated emails like birthday or e-commerce emails that are set up at your email service provider are often places where you'd like to include a unique discount code.
+The following setup can also be used in any kind of email, it doesn't have to be an automated email.

 In this article